FAA Owner Trust

 Can I still use the aircraft as I please?

 TVPX, as owner trustee, will enter into an operating agreement or a lease agreement which will transfer operational control of the aircraft back to the beneficiary or on to any third-party operator designated by the beneficiary.
 The operator, whether the beneficiary or a third-party, will be obligated to insure the aircraft and to operate and maintain the aircraft in accordance with FAA requirements.

 Can I still borrow against the aircraft?

 A trust will not negatively affect, and in some cases may actually enhance, the ability to get financing for an aircraft.
 Most aircraft lenders are familiar with the owner trust structure.

 How does this affect taxation?

 This type of trust is tax–neutral, and should have neither a positive nor a negative impact on your income tax situation.
 It is not a way to avoid taxes which would otherwise have to be paid.
-Any income and expense will flow directly to the beneficiary, as though the trust were not there.
-Most other taxes can be handled much like the way they would be if no trust were used.
+Any income and expense will flow through to the beneficiary, as though the trust were not there.
+Most other taxes, such as sales and VAT, can be handled by the beneficiary much like the way they would be if no trust were used.

 Why not just use an LLC?

 A trust is a very flexible and readily accepted vehicle for registering aircraft owned by non-US citizens.
 TVPX registers hundreds of aircraft with the FAA through owner trusts each year.
-A trust is easy to establish and can be completed in two or three days, and can be undone just as easily.
+A trust is easy to establish and can be undone just as easily.